 - Work towards the metrics required to become an acquisition target and ultimately monetize the brand equity you are building

-- Organize your filling system according to your future acquirer’s due diligence
+- Organize your filing system according to your future acquirer’s due diligence

 As advisors, we help our clients identify and move toward their goals.
 We learn about their business, their challenges, and their opportunities.
 Then we meet with them regularly to help them stay on track.
 They get the many benefits of our 20 years growing the Barefoot Wine brand.
 We learned a lot of lessons – most of them the hard way!